atet/raspberrypi/README.md

 }
 ```

+* Copy and paste the above, changing "`ssid`" and "`psk`" to match your network's name and password and save
+   * If your WiFi network is hidden, you must use the line "`scan_ssid=1`"
+   * Change the country code as appropriate

-**After you add these files, safely eject your prepared micro SD card**
+**After you add these two files, safely eject your prepared micro SD card**

 ### 2.3.
 Headless OS installation

 **Headless** means that we won't attach a monitor or keyboard to the Pi and all communication to it will be through command line interface (CLI) from another computer

 1. The Pi should not be powered on at this time
-2. Insert prepared micro SD card
+2. Insert the prepared micro SD card into the Pi
-3. Plug the micro USB power into the Pi's power port (`PWR IN`) and the green LED should start blinking
+3. Plug the micro USB power into the Pi's power port ("`PWR IN`") and the green LED should start blinking
-   * Coffee Break: It'll take ~10 mins while the Raspbian OS installs, configures itself, and automatically connects to your WiFi network
+   * Coffee Break: This will take ~10 mins as the Pi automatically installs the Raspbian OS and connects to your WiFi network; you don't need to babysit this

    [![.img/step02f.png](.img/step02f.png)](#nolink)